Additive Manufacturing Software & Tools | Autodesk

 Discover top additive manufacturing tools and features available with Autodesk software.

 Software tools allow users to create or import 3D models of objects to be 3D printed.
-3D modelling tools include features for precise geometry editing, parametric design and support structure generation.
+3D modeling tools include features for precise geometry editing, parametric design, and support structure generation.

-Additive manufacturing software allows users to select and customise materials and their properties, such as material type, colour, density and infill patterns.
+Additive manufacturing software allows users to select and customize materials and their properties, such as material type, color, density, and infill patterns.

 A vat of photopolymer liquid is cured by focused UV light (US Site) that builds parts layer by layer for a high-detail surface finish.

 A powder substrate is hardened when the printing head deposits a drop of binding fluid in a layering process.
-This process allows for full-colour prototype fabrication.
+This process allows for full-color prototype fabrication.

 In this process, used where surface finish and form testing are needed, a printhead lays down successively solidifying layers of UV-curable material to form prototyped designs.

-Fused deposition modelling (US Site) is a common 3D printing process in which a heated nozzle extrudes a plasticised material to form products from a sliced CAD model.
+Fused deposition modeling (US Site) is a common 3D printing process in which a heated nozzle extrudes a plasticized material to form products from a sliced CAD model.

 Ribbons of metal or paper are bonded through ultrasonic welding or adhesive, respectively.
 The finished shaping is completed through further material removal processes.